tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 ## Zinio

 Magazines.
 Custom app, no API.
+According to Recorded Books, this content will eventually be available through the One Click Digital API.

 ## Comics Plus